George W. Malone

 George Wilson Malone (August 7, 1890 – May 19, 1961) was an American civil engineer and Republican politician.
+He served as a U.S. Senator from Nevada from 1947 to 1959.

 Early life

 Malone was born in Fredonia, Kansas.
-As a young man he moved to Reno, Nevada and worked as a civil and hydraulic engineer there while he was attending the University of Nevada, Reno.
+As a young man, he moved to Reno, Nevada and worked as a civil and hydraulic engineer there while he was attending the University of Nevada, Reno.

 Military service

-Malone graduated from college in 1917, and he enlisted in the military when the United States entered World War I. At first, he served in the artillery, but he eventually became a regimental intelligence officer and served in England and France until 1919.
+Malone graduated from college in 1917, and he enlisted in the army when the United States entered World War I. At first, he served in the artillery, but he eventually became a regimental intelligence officer and served in England and France until 1919.

 Civilian career

 Malone then returned to work in engineering.
 He served as the state engineer of Nevada from 1927 to 1935.

 Political career

 Malone entered politics in 1934 when he made his first attempt to be elected to the United States Senate from Nevada.
-He was defeated by the Democratic incumbent Key Pittman, receiving 33 percent of the vote.
-During World War II Malone worked for the Senate as an engineering consultant on war materials.
+He was defeated by the Democratic incumbent Key Pittman, receiving 33% of the vote.
+During World War II, Malone worked for the Senate as an engineering consultant on war materials.
 Malone ran again for a seat in the United States Senate in 1944, this time against Democratic incumbent Pat McCarran.
-Malone was defeated again, receiving 41 percent of the vote.
+Malone was defeated again, receiving 41% of the vote.

 Malone successfully campaigned for a seat in the Senate in 1946.
-He defeated the Democratic candidate, former Senator Berkeley L. Bunker, receiving 55 percent of the vote.
-Malone was reelected to the Senate in 1952, receiving 51 percent of the vote.
-He was defeated for re-election in 1958 by Democrat Howard W. Cannon, receiving 42 percent of the vote.
+He defeated the Democratic candidate, former Senator Berkeley L. Bunker, receiving 55% of the vote.
+Malone was reelected to the Senate in 1952, receiving 51% of the vote.
+He was defeated for re-election in 1958 by Democrat Howard W. Cannon, receiving 42% of the vote.
 He served in the Senate from 1947 to 1959.
+He was an isolationist who supported tariffs.